One of the world’s strictest anti-LGBTQ laws is starting to bear out real, potentially deadly consequences.

-The latest bill, initially passed by parliament in March, takes Uganda’s anti-LGBTQ policies much further, punishing LGBTQ advocacy with up to 20 years in prison and proposing the death penalty for “aggravated homosexuality” — homosexual acts involving children or members of other at-risk groups, or involving a person who is HIV positive.
+But in May, Ugandan President Yoweri Museveni signed a bill that took Uganda’s anti-LGBTQ policies much further, punishing LGBTQ advocacy with up to 20 years in prison and proposing the death penalty for “aggravated homosexuality” — homosexual acts involving children or members of other at-risk groups, or involving a person who is HIV positive.
 A person convicted of “attempted aggravated homosexuality” can be imprisoned for up to 14 years, and “attempted homosexuality” could land a person a 10-year prison sentence.
 (After Museveni sent the bill back, lawmakers added a provision clarifying that the punishments are not for being homosexual but require having same-sex relations.)

 Anti-LGBTQ rhetoric and policy are nothing new in Uganda or other former British colonies.
 The British Empire imposed its colonial penal code, including the anti-sodomy law Section 377, on the territories it had claimed.
 Since former African colonies gained independence in the 1960s, few have repealed the colonial anti-sodomy laws, instead enacting harsh policies including life in prison — a trend encouraged by American evangelical groups.

-Uganda is now the fourth African nation in which homosexuality is punishable by death, according to a Reuters report.
+But under the new law, Uganda became the fourth African nation in which homosexuality is punishable by death, according to a Reuters report.

 Rhetoric and advocacy around the bill even before it was signed had already forced LGBTQ people to flee the country, fearing for their lives.
 Mbajjwe Nimiro Wilson, a 24-year-old gay man, fled the capital city of Kampala after a crowd of people threatened him as he bought groceries.
 “They kept saying, ‘We will hunt you.
 You gays should be killed.
 We will slaughter you,’” he told the New York Times this week.
 “There was no option but to leave.”